State / Territory Benefits - Delaware

 Credited Military Service; Eligibility: Credited service for Veterans shall mean: Those who first became an employee before July 1, 1976, full-time active duty, not in excess of 5 years, in the armed forces of the U.S. during time of war or national emergency, provided that the individual became an employee within five (5) years after completion of his or her tour of duty; or within five (5) years after his or her completion of a course of professional or vocational training, if such course was begun within five (5) years after completion of his or her tour of duty, except that the aforesaid 5 year period within which the individual must become an employee shall not apply to full-time officers and members of the National Guard of the States who were active members of the State Employee's Pension Plan on June 1, 1970.
 (Title 29, Chapter 55, Section 5501).

 Unemployment Insurance (UI) is designed to provide benefits to eligible individuals who are unemployed through no fault of their own, and who would be employed if suitable jobs were available.
 Unlike public welfare, UI is an insurance program and proving a need for assistance is not a prerequisite to its payment.
 UI is similar to other forms of insurance.
 In all states, employers pay a tax to cover their workers against involuntary unemployment.
 Most employers are required to pay this tax.
 When you work for such an employer, you are in "covered employment," and your wages are "covered wages."
 Your UI benefit is based upon these wages.
-Like any other insurance, UI has certain requirements which must be met if you are to receive benefit payments.
+Like any other insurance, UI has certain requirements that must be met if you are to receive benefit payments.
 Claimant Handbook

 One of the below combinations of identification documents must be provided at the time you file a claim for unemployment insurance benefits: